Memory deallocation error running MicroBooNE reconstruction

 #4 Updated by Gianluca Petrillo over 2 years ago

 I could not reproduce the problem using either:

 as input files and a working area with only

 Please publish feature branches with the complete code reproducing the issue.
 That will also give me a place where to push fixes.

-#5 Updated by Herbert Greenlee about 2 years ago
+#5 Updated by Herbert Greenlee over 2 years ago

 I will also post this message to issue 16778.